ZaQuarius15/programming-univbasics-4-crud/README.md

 Remember we're saying that arrays hold collections of similar things: band member names, digits of a phone number, etc. Other programmers will likely want to visit each _element_.
-If I'm totalling an array called `prices`, and the `String` `"baby shark"` is inside, I'm not going to get the result I expect when I try to add up the total of all the prices.
+If I'm totaling an array called `prices`, and the `String` `"baby shark"` is inside, I'm not going to get the result I expect when I try to add up the total of all the prices.